Welcome. I’m a filmmaker, and today that term can mean many things…

 Please don’t hesitate to reach out to me, if anything here inspires you.

-In 2013, Jim Donovan won the coveted Canadian Screen Award for Best Direction in a TV series.
-And in 2014, an episode he directed was nominated for Best TV Drama at the DGC Awards.
+In 2013, Jim Donovan won the coveted Canadian Screen Award for Best Direction in a TV series for his work on Flashpoint.
+His most recent TV Movie, Believe Me, just won the Best TV Movie at the 2020 Canadian Screen Awards.

-A dedicated and visionary director, Jim Donovan is currently wrapping up post-production of a new prime-time series for CBC, while simultaneously directing a six-part mini series for SRC.
+A dedicated and visionary director, Jim Donovan is currently wrapping up post-production of a new prime-time series for CRAVE, Edgar, while developing several new projects in the coming months.

 An authentic filmmaker at heart, Jim Donovan meticulously developed and produced his first short films in the nineties, fresh out of university.